-The Department of Counselor Education (COUN) offers graduate programs in counseling that are designed to prepare you for a profession that changes people's lives.
+The Department of Counseling (COUN) offers graduate programs in counseling that are designed to prepare you for a profession that changes people's lives.
 In 2014, the Department of Counselor Education received an 8-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The Counselor Education program is only one of four programs in the nation to receive this honor on its first attempt.
+The Counseling program is only one of four programs in the nation to receive this honor on its first attempt.

-We offer a Master of Science in Counselor Education and two concentration areas from which you can choose: Clinical Mental Health Counseling and School Counseling.
+We offer a Master of Science in Counseling and two concentration areas from which you can choose: Clinical Mental Health Counseling and School Counseling.

 Educational Curriculum & Instruction

 The Department of Educational Curriculum and Instruction (EDCI) at UL Lafayette offers undergraduate and graduate degrees designed to empower you as a teacher.
 If you want to be on the front lines in schools and classrooms, we'll teach you how to place students on the path of success, from pre-school to senior year in high school.
 Our department emphasizes research and professionalism and leading by example — so you can demonstrate your expertise in both knowledge and practice, embrace diversity, and be committed to continuous professional growth.

 Teachers must be certified by the state in which they work.
 Certification requirements may vary by state and teachers must verify requirements with the certification officer in the state they are seeking certification.
 Students completing a baccalaureate degree, graduate degree, or post baccalaureate certificate are prepared to seek these credentials.

 We are the first department and institution to offer the Elementary Mathematics Specialist Add-On Certification and the Instructional Coach Add-On Certification.